 BitRaser File Eraser: A complete File Erasure tool.

-Many file erasure software are available now, which can permanently wipe the files.
+Many file erasure software is available now, which can permanently wipe the files.
 One of the most trusted ones is BitRaser File Eraser, a professional DIY tool, tailor-made to destroy any type of file from your system.
 You can also use BitRaser to erase Application traces, Browsing histories, and Unused space from your device.
-Available for both PC and Mac, BitRaser File Eraser comes with a 30 days trial, allowing you to explore all its features, free of cost.
+Available for both PC and Mac, allows you to explore all its features.
 Let’s see the step-by-step method to erase files using BitRaser File Eraser in both PC and Mac systems.

-Erasing files using BitRaser File Eraser in Mac and Windows
+Erasing files using BitRaser File Eraser in PC

 There is a fundamental difference between Deletion and Erasure.
-Deletion just hides your files from immediate view whereas erasure destroys them, so that they cannot be recovered.
+Deletion just hides your files from immediate view whereas erasure destroys them so that they cannot be recovered.
 Erasure is a fail-safe and efficient way to wipe the files from your device.
-One of the most reliable file erasure software is BitRaser File Eraser, which is a DIY tool, adept in erasing any type of files, folders, application traces, unused space, and Internet data from your PC or Mac.
-Download the software from the below links and enjoy a free 30-days trial.
+One of the most reliable file erasure software is BitRaser File Eraser, which is a DIY tool, adept at erasing any type of files, folders, application traces, unused space, and Internet data from your PC or Mac.